282 Creek Lane Roundabout

 - $710,000 Cooperative Agreement Program Grant from the State of Minnesota (2019)

-The City’s success in securing these competitive grants coupled with Municipal State Aid Construction funds will fully fund the project.
-As a result, no city tax funding or enterprise funds will need to be used to correct this long-standing problem.
+The City’s success in securing these competitive grants coupled with Municipal State Aid Construction funds will fund a majority of the project.
+As a result, only approximately $130,000 in local funds will need to be used to correct this long-standing problem.

 The roundabout will be constructed during the summer of 2021.
 The project features the following significant improvements: